-Making rough puff pastry is a rewarding process, it can be made ahead of time and either frozen or kept chilled.
+Making rough puff pastry is a rewarding process and it can be made ahead of time and either frozen or kept chilled.
 This greatly reduces the time that it takes to cook this tart.
-The Balsamic tomatoes and caramelised onions are a nod the the Provencal tarts which inspired this recipe.
+The Balsamic Tomatoes and caramelised onions are a nod to the Provencal tarts which inspired this recipe.

-Remove pastry from the fridge and repeat step two, then cover and refrigerate again for a minimum of 30 minutes.
+- Remove the pastry from the fridge and repeat step two, then cover and refrigerate again for a minimum of 30 minutes.

-Put a large frying pan on a medium to high heat, using half of the oil from the jar of tomatoes add the onions, rosemary and thyme.
-Season with salt and pepper, cook gently for 15-20 minutes until soft and sweet, add in a little more oil if the pan looks dry.
-Turn the heat if the onions begin to brown too much.
+- Put a large frying pan on a medium to high heat, using half of the oil from the jar of Tomatoes, add the onions, rosemary and thyme.
+Season with salt and pepper, cook gently for 15-20 minutes until soft and sweet, adding in a little more oil if the pan looks dry.
+Turn the heat down if the onions begin to brown too much.
 Remove the onions from the pan and place in a bowl.

-When ready to make the tart, heat an oven to 200C.
+- When you are ready to make the tart, heat an oven to 200C/Fan 180C/Gas Mark 6.
 Lightly flour a clean work-surface and roll out the pastry to a 40x20cm rectangle.
 Cut a piece of parchment paper so that the tart fits it exactly.
 Place this on a baking tray followed by the pastry, then score a 2cm border around the pastry.
-When the oven is hot put the pastry in and bake for 20-25 minutes until golden and puffy, don’t open the oven in the first 15 minutes as this will stop the pastry rising.
+When the oven is hot, put the pastry in and bake for 20-25 minutes until golden and puffy – be careful not to open the oven in the first 15 minutes as this will stop the pastry rising.

-Remove from the oven and turn the oven down to 170C.
-Where the pastry has puffed up gently push it down with the back of the spoon.
-Spread the onions evenly across the pastry, then top with the balsamic tomatoes.
+- Remove from the oven and turn the oven down to 170C/Fan 150C/Gas Mark 3.
+Where the pastry has puffed up, gently push it down with the back of the spoon.
+Spread the onions evenly across the pastry, then top with the Balsamic Tomatoes.
 Return to the oven for 5-10 minutes until warmed through.
 Serve immediately.